Looking at the six love lessons to take away from Marc Anthony and JLo's marriage and divorce.

 You would think that after a while, there wouldn't be anything more we could learn from a celebrity divorce.
 But it's not true.
 I think we can always learn something from a broken marriage, if only so we don't repeat their mistakes.

 2. A marriage isn't a business deal.
 I don't know all the details of the Marc Anthony and Jennifer Lopez marriage, and I don't want to be too judgmental.
 But I do know that they are both very business savvy and make lots of money doing what they do.
 In reading about their split, I was reminded that there is always more than money at stake and "who gets what" when a marriage breaks up.
 Something does happen to the children.
 Even if the breakup is amicable, there will always be emotional scars.
 Talk to kids whose parents have been divorced.
 Even if the breakup was cordial, most will tell you that they wish it wouldn't have happened.
-The Marriage Secret No One Ever Tells You
+REVEALED: The Marriage Secret Nobody Likes To Admit

 3. Jealousy can cause problems.
 In the days following the divorce announcement, there were some reports that Marc was jealous of Jennifer's "sex symbol" status.
 I can't comment on the truth of that statement, but I do know that if you are jealous of your spouse's success, it will cause problems.
 If the spouse who isn't as "successful" (or is feeling less than "successful") begins thinking that the marriage is a competition there will be resentment and jealousy.
 When that happens, it's time to take a renewed look at your marriage vows.
 Remember when you took them, you became one person.
 Are You The Jealous Type?